This chicken corn chowder soup is rich, delicious, and creamy.

-This soup is lightened up chowder recipe - it's made with skim milk and lots of vegetables.
+This soup is a lightened-up chowder recipe—it's made with skim milk and lots of vegetables.
 It's a comforting and hearty meal.
-It keeps well in the refrigerator and develops even more flavor over time, so it's great for a meal prep recipe or leftovers.
+It keeps well in the refrigerator and develops even more flavor over time, so it's great for meal prep or leftovers.

-You can make this recipe with fresh corn if it's in season or use frozen corn, making this recipe great year round.
+You can make this recipe with fresh corn if it's in season or use frozen corn, making it great year-round.

 It takes a little time to simmer the soup to make sure the thickness of the roux sets, but it's well worth it.